Animal Ethics in the Wild: Reception

-In a review, Christopher Bobier praises Animal Ethics in the Wild for its engaging discussion of wild animal sentience and moral considerability.
-He asserts that it presents a compelling case for intervening in nature to mitigate the suffering experienced by wild animals and that scholars from various fields, including animal ethics, environmental ethics, ecology, conservation, and animal law, would find the book to be accessible and valuable.
-However, he notes that the book raises important questions about the practical implications of intervention, especially for individuals living in urban areas far removed from wilderness.
-Additionally, while the book does not address zoos directly, he queries whether they could serve as a means to reduce suffering for some wild animals, though ethical concerns about captivity should be explored further.
-Overall, he commends Faria's work for its contribution to the discourse on wild animal welfare, leaving readers with deeper insights and thought-provoking inquiries.
+In Philosophy in Review, Christopher Bobier praised Animal Ethics in the Wild for its discussion of wild animal sentience and moral considerability.
+He wrote that Faria presents a case for intervention in nature to reduce wild animal suffering, and said that scholars in animal ethics, environmental ethics, ecology, conservation, and animal law would find the book accessible.
+Bobier also wrote that the book raises questions about the practical implications of intervention, including what obligations might apply to people living in urban areas.
+He noted that the book does not discuss zoos directly, but asked whether zoos might reduce suffering for some wild animals while also raising ethical concerns about captivity.

-Josh Milburn's review praises the book for providing a comprehensive and rigorous philosophical argument for the notion that humans have a moral obligation to intervene in nature to reduce wild animal suffering.
-Milburn draws attention to Faria's responses to various objections, including the perversity and futility objections, which is countered with the "reversal test."
-Additionally, he draws attention to the response to the jeopardy objection, which suggests that intervention could jeopardize other non-suffering-based values.
-The review commends Faria's adept handling of relational arguments, where she identifies tensions in certain relationalist views and how she explores the issue of priority, perfectionist challenges, and the tractability of reducing wild animal suffering.
-Overall, Milburn notes that the book offers a detailed and thought-provoking examination of the complex ethical considerations surrounding intervention in nature to alleviate wild animal suffering.
+In Utilitas, Josh Milburn described the book as a sustained philosophical argument for the view that humans have a moral obligation to intervene in nature to reduce wild animal suffering.
+He discussed Faria's responses to perversity and futility objections, including her use of the reversal test, and her response to the jeopardy objection, which holds that intervention could threaten other values.
+Milburn also discussed Faria's treatment of relational arguments, priority, perfectionist objections, and the tractability of reducing wild animal suffering.

-The book has received endorsements from the philosophers Kyle Johannsen, Jeff McMahan, Siobhan O'Sullivan, Clare Palmer, Valéry Giroux, Núria Almiron, Paula Casal, Alasdair Cochrane, Peter Singer and Oscar Horta.
-The biologist Marc Bekoff praised the book, stating that it should be "required reading for field researchers and anyone who spends a lot of time outdoors watching other animals".
+Cambridge University Press lists endorsements of the book from philosophers including Kyle Johannsen, Jeff McMahan, Siobhan O'Sullivan, Clare Palmer, Valéry Giroux, Núria Almiron, Paula Casal, Alasdair Cochrane, Peter Singer, and Oscar Horta.
+The biologist Marc Bekoff wrote in Psychology Today that the book should be "required reading for field researchers and anyone who spends a lot of time outdoors watching other animals".